Ecologies of Violence: Crimes against Nature in the Contemporary Cultural Imagination

 Nieuws

-Writer Dekker and researcher Driscoll encourage more-than-human engagements through language at sold out event.
+Nikki Dekker and Kári Driscoll encourage more-than-human engagements through language at sold out event.

 On 11 April, writer Nikki Dekker and Assistant Professor of Comparative Literature at Utrecht University Kári Driscoll, led participants in a discussion on zoopoetics.
 Focusing on birding as a writing method, participants were encouraged to represent and foster more-than-human engagements through language.
 The room was packed full.
 Among the participants were students, biologist and creative…